vbrich/cypressio/README.md

 # cypressio

-This site isn't really a site.
 Just a blank npm project, but installed the Cypress module so I could play with their runner and basic external tests.
-Cypress wasn't really designed for internal testing.
-It is meant to be integrated into existing apps, so doubtful this repo will go very far.
+Not really the concept of Cypress (to test external sites), but giving it a shot.

 https://www.youtube.com/watch?v=OIAzwr-_jhY